glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Tuning parameter selection

 \section{Tuning parameter selection}

 This section provides details on how the \code{glmmPen} function selects the set of optimal tuning parameters from a prespecific grid of values.
-Section \ref{sec:software} provides further details on how to use both the \code{glmmPen} and \code{glmm} functions, where the latter function allows the user to specify a specific set of fixed and random effects.
+Section ``Software'' provides further details on how to use both the \code{glmmPen} and \code{glmm} functions, where the latter function allows the user to fit a single model without performing variable selection on the fixed and random effects.

-For \code{glmmPen}, we generally recommend that the user specify the `full model', i.e.,~set the random effects predictors equal to the total considered fixed effects predictors, and let the algorithm select the true fixed and random effects using the procedure outlined in this section.
+For \code{glmmPen}, we generally recommend that the user specify the `full model', i.e.,~specify the set of candidate random effects predictors to be equal to the set of candidate fixed effects predictors, and let the algorithm select the best fixed and random effects using the procedure outlined in this section.
 However, if the user has some prior knowledge about the form of the random effects, they can restrict the random effects considered to an appropriate subset.
 As discussed in the previous section, the package requires that the random effects be a subset of the fixed effects.